DataFusion18/vs-lite/README.md

 # vs-lite
-Vaganov-Shashkin-Lite (vs-lite) process-based forward model  of tree-ring growth
+Vaganov-Shashkin-Lite (vs-lite) process-based forward model  of tree-ring growth.

+ + The ramp linear functions of growth response to temperature was substituted by a S-shape Gompertz function.

 ORIGINAL REFERENCE:
 Tolwinski-Ward, S.E., M.N.
 Evans, M.K.
 Hughes, and K.J.
 Anchukaitis.
 2011.